maked0n1an/account-generator/README_en.md

 <h2>Description</h2>
 The bot has been created as an alternative to Cointool Batch Wallet Generator.
 Creates any number of accounts like (address, private, mnemonic) in Excel or CSV format.
+The account files will be in 'results' folder.

 It will be supplemented in the future.

 ## Installation and launch
 If you don’t have knowledge about installing Python and running it, then go to the section [Links](#links):